ORNSTIL/MockMaster/docs/v2_manual_test_results.md

 "OK"

-# Example workflow
+# Example Flow 3: Starting, Pausing, Resuming, and Ending a Draft

-Example Flow 3: Starting, Pausing, Resuming, and Ending a Draft
+## Description

 Scenario: Tyler, a fantasy football guru, has created a draft room.
 Once 7 other teams join his draft, he starts the draft and every team is assigned their draft pick.
 However, Tyler realizes that he left his stove on as the draft is beginning, so he quickly pauses the draft.
 After turning the stove off, Tyler resumes the draft.
 Once every team has made their selections, the draft is ended.